Fundamentals of Basketball ft. Pistol Pete Maravich

 Pistol was always doing this drill just to train the feeling of throwing the ball behind his back.
 As it really has no in-game value, as far as the training process goes, it will make your muscle memory accept this move as something ordinary.

-2. Behind the back pass to a buddy with moving away from him
+2. Behind the back pass to a buddy while moving away from him

 First stand close to your buddy.